GuoJiashu/JJJ/# System Operation Description and Inter.md

 ```

 The PWM provide an almost absoluate square wave through reading the current time of TIM2 and compare it with the expected setting value.
 The loop continues to loop until the current value of time is greater than the setting value, and it produces an output after looping finishes.
 Similarly, the output from the function {pwm_on_loop} will be not generated only when the looping of {pwm_off_loop} is finished after comparing the current time.

+## Limitation

+* The output frequency of the discover board becomes hard to work out because of adding a PWM function to loop again and agagin.
+It increases the difficulty of calculations which not only needs to work out the prescalar value and value of counter overflow, it still needs to consider the element of period and on_time.